aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ![Pipelines](img/pipelines.png)

-It consists of the following resources:
+The Installer stack consists of the following resources:

 - `PBMMAccel-InstallerPipeline`: this is a `AWS::CodePipeline::Pipeline` that pulls the latest Accelerator code from GitHub.
-It launches the CodeBuild project `PBMMAccel-InstallerProject_pl` and launches the Accelerator state machine.
+It launches the CodeBuild project `PBMMAccel-InstallerProject_pl`, executes the `PBMMAccel-Installer-SaveApplicationVersion` Lambda and launches the Accelerator state machine.
 - `PBMMAccel-InstallerProject_pl`: this is a `AWS::CodeBuild::Project` that installs the Accelerator in AWS account.
+- `PBMMAccel-Installer-SaveApplicationVersion`: this is a `AWS::Lambda::Function` that stores the current Accelerator version into Parameter Store.
 - `PBMMAccel-Installer-StartExecution`: this is a `AWS::Lambda::Function` that launches the Accelerator after CodeBuild deploys the Accelerator.

 ![Installer Diagram](img/installer.png)